 The significant share represented by non-bankable assets is a unique opportunity for wealth managers to extend their assets under management and create new advisory offerings.
 However, the opportunity comes at a cost.
 Wealth managers need to overcome a number of challenges to enable non-bankable asset investing.

 To include an asset into a portfolio, it is a precondition to have a regular and accurate valuation for its current price and an indication of the future value development.
 The traditional solution to that challenge is to call in experts and specialized firms who could, as a partner of the bank, regularly valuate assets.
-As outlined in one of our previous blogs, a supplement - or even substitute - to such partnerships are modern machine learning models, which could help to valuate some kinds of non-bankable assets.
+As outlined in other publications, a supplement – or even substitute – to such partnerships are modern machine learning models, which could help to valuate some kinds of non-bankable assets.

 While tokenization is the technological answer to speeding up non-bankable asset investing, it is not the sole factor in creating new marketplaces for digital assets.
 To win the trust of investors, the trade with tokenized assets needs to follow established regulations.
 The current patchwork of fragmented national legislation and regional efforts for alignment are not sufficiently advanced to allow for the setup of token marketplaces, let alone interregional or global trade.
 To allow tokenization to reach its full potential, the industry must seek guidance from regulators and collaborate to create the new market rules.

 The last challenge is ensuring a stable link between the digital and the physical world.
-While an investor may have a fraction of a painting or a real estate object safely stored as tokens in his or her portfolio, who can make sure that the physical asset behind it still exists and is in a good condition?
-What happens with the investment when an asset gets stolen or is lost in a fire?
-A wealth manager may specialize in delivering this link for a certain asset class, but, more often than not, it will ask for a trusted intermediary to provide that link.
+While an investor may have a fraction of a painting or a real estate object safely stored as tokens in their portfolio, who can make sure that the physical asset behind it still exists and is in a good condition?
+What happens with the investment when an asset is stolen or lost in a fire?
+A wealth manager may specialize in delivering this link for a certain asset class, but, often, it will ask for a trusted intermediary to provide that link.
 Think of a real estate company that manages and maintains buildings or a gallery which stores or exhibits an art collection in the possession of investors.

-With all the technological, regulative and organizational hurdles to be overcome, easy access for retail and mass affluent investors to non-bankable asset investing may sound like a faraway dream of the future.
+With all the technological, regulative and organizational hurdles to be overcome, easy access for retail and mass-affluent investors to non-bankable asset investing may sound like a faraway dream of the future.
 But there are strong reasons to include these asset classes in traditional wealth management and simplify their trading.
-First, with their inclusion in banking, it will become easier to use these assets as collateral for a loan - a promising perspective for UHNWI who are rich on assets but lack liquidity for new projects or investments.
+First, with their inclusion in banking, it will become easier to use these assets as collateral for a loan – a promising perspective for ultra-high net worth investors who are rich on assets but lack liquidity for new projects or investments.
 Moreover, the fractional ownership of such assets lowers entry hurdles and invites retail and affluent investors to consider these new asset classes to diversify their portfolios.
-If the industry starts to embrace tokenization and manages to create well-regulated and liquid markets for tokenized non-bankable assets, it is very well possible that they will soon find their way into everyone's portfolio - and so will no longer deserve being labelled as “non-bankable assets”.
+If the industry starts to embrace tokenization and manages to create well-regulated and liquid markets for tokenized non-bankable assets, it is very well possible that they will soon find their way into everyone's portfolios – and so will no longer deserve to be labelled as “non-bankable assets”.

 Learn more about: